Midwife in the Tire Swing

 “E-mail scams; I am shocked.
 And just when I thought I could trust people.”

 “You are being sarcastic.
 Well, they will try to close us down.
 The feds will crack bitcoin, eventually.
 Or outflank it, buy into it and make it the new base currency of the Federal Reserve.
 But gift certificates?—not a chance in hell.
 That’s what makes it so great.
 Our stuff is so obviously a scam, no one in their right mind would give us a second thought.
 We don’t ask for money for ourselves.
 People send us money without being asked.
 We ran it by a lawyer.”

 “You are underwriting your postgraduate studies by scamming old ladies in Peoria.”

 “This is art.
 Peoria will soon be under five feet of water—like the late Cretaceous, hot and wet.
-Whatever life ever existed there will be forgotten, along with Peorian mores, folkways and survival skills.”
+Whatever life ever existed there will be forgotten, along with Peorian mores, folkways and survival skills.
+We don’t ask for money; they send it.
+If an alpha male from the nearest hunting pack brings down a straggler there’s always enough left for us little folk to scavenge.”

 “Peoria, Illinois.
 Survival skills.
 Like?”

 “Coney Island, Rockaway.
 On the beach, me and my laptop.
 Research takes time.
 A good year of it, eating Nathan’s hot dogs and picking at sand flea bites.”

 “The feds will be knocking at the door any minute now,” said Sarah.
 “You are a swindler.
 Preying on the hopes and aspirations of unsuspecting...”